joewatt95/lambdacplus/README.md

-# CS4215 dependent types
+# λC+
-## Overview
+## Short one line description
+λC+ is a proof assistant based on the Calculus of Constructions (CoC).

+## What is it really?
-This is a dependently typed lambda calculus based on the pure type system (PTS) that is the Calculus of Constructions (CC).
+At its core, λC+ is an implementation of a dependently typed lambda calculus based on CoC.
-Like all the other PTSes in Barendregt's lambda cube, CC is strongly normalizing and serves as a consistent foundation for theorem proving in higher order intuitionistic logic.
+The Curry-Howard correspondence allows us to encode logical connectives and quantifiers as types in λC+.
+This allows us to treat it as a proof assistant.

-### Specs
+## Specs
 Refer to the `latex` directory.

 ## Web interface